Private equity-owned firm alleges U.S. government discrimination

 Solar module maker Solyndra, which received $535 million in federal loan guarantees and had private equity backing, filed for bankruptcy last year as it succumbed to pressure from Chinese rivals amid allegations the White House had pushed for the loans to reward its political supporters.

-Although the deadline for the Department of Transportation to approve or reject APT's application is August 31, the company filed a lawsuit on Tuesday because it thought it was possible that it would not have received an outcome on its application by then, Kurz said.
+Although the deadline for the Department of Transport to approve or reject APT's application is Aug.
+31, the company filed a lawsuit on Tuesday because it thought it was possible that it would not have received an outcome on its application by then, Kurz said.

 "We can secure long-term (federal ship financing) guaranteed debt at a very low rate, it just makes us so much more competitive.
 It would give us a platform to do other things in the industry," Kurz told Reuters.
 He was never informed by the Department of Transportation in writing that private equity ownership was an issue, only in oral communications, he added.